 These types of systems are highly inefficient.
 Who knows how much you’re losing to wasted hours?
 And think of the security.
 How easy would it be for someone to compromise your system?
 How much would a data breach cost you?

-At e-days we have created a safe and secure employee directory system with HR document storage functionality.
+On e-days we have created a safe and secure employee directory system with HR document storage functionality.
 Features include an accessible employee database, with everyone’s employment history stored safely on the system.
 You can store documents against every employee, with a clear audit trail for everyone.
-And you can rest-assured that all the data you store will be fully compliant with GDPR regulations.
+And you can rest assured that all the data you store will be fully compliant with GDPR regulations.

 Any employee can access the directory from any device.
 It’s totally secure and very easy to navigate, so you can expect to enjoy all the benefits that a good employee directory can bring.
 Head here to learn more about our employee directory software.Learn more about our employee directory

 But this is just one of many features you’ll find in e-days.
 Through streamlining all of the most vital HR processes, we’ll help reduce absenteeism and boost productivity for your whole organisation.